 The MA comprises six taught units and a research dissertation.
-Teaching on the programme moves from lectures through to seminars and one-on-one supervision.
+Teaching on the programme incorporates lectures, seminars, and one-on-one supervision.
 Likewise, the focus develops from broader units, through more specialised ones, to your chosen dissertation topic.

-You begin with a series of core and optional units.
-All students take Academic Research and Writing and Approaches to History - core MA units that enable you to develop critical research skills and approaches that underlie the later assessments.
+You will combine a series of core and optional units.
+All students normally take Researching and Writing History and Approaches to History - core MA units that enable you to develop critical research skills and approaches that underlie the later assessments.
 Students can also flexibly access specialist research training, for instance in medieval studies.

 Visit our programme catalogue for full details of the structure and unit content for our MA in History.